-CD-ROM Drive Problems Action The CD is not working properly.
+CD-ROM drive problems Action The CD is not working properly.
 Clean the CD by wiping it with a soft, lint-free cloth, from the center of the CD to the outer edge.
 Do not clean in a circular pattern.
 This can cause loss of data.
-If this does not correct the problem, clean the optical-head lens.
-Discs for cleaning the lens are available from your place of purchase.
 If a problem still exists, have the system serviced.
 The CD-ROM drive tray is not working.
 The server must be turned on.
 If the server is on and the tray does not eject, insert the end of a paper clip into the manual tray-release opening.
 If the drive still does not work correctly, have the system serviced.
-The CD-ROM drive is not recognized.
-Verify that: 1.
+The CD-ROM drive is not Verify that: recognized.
 The primary IDE channel is enabled in the Configuration/Setup Utility program.
-2. All cables and jumpers are installed correctly.
-3. The correct device driver is installed for the CD-ROM drive.
+All cables and jumpers are installed correctly.
+The correct device driver is installed for the CD-ROM drive.